 We all use words all the time.
 Most of us write something on paper or on screen several times a day.
 Does that make us all writers though?
 How many common copywriting mistakes feature in your notes or emails…?!

-Just because we can all write, can doesn’t mean our words communicate effectively.
+Just because we can all write, it doesn’t mean our words communicate effectively.
 And in business, the right communication translates directly to clients and sales.
 Express those words badly, however, and you’re faced with a completely different scenario – little or no business caused by common copywriting mistakes.

 Read on to discover our list of the most common copywriting mistakes.
 If any of them ring true for your business, it may well be time to bring in the professionals!